EOFY

 While tax policy matters, over the long term, housing performance is still heavily influenced by:

-• supply scarcity;
+• land scarcity;

 • population growth;